syncfusion-content/ej2-react-docs/ej2-react/button/how-to/tooltip-for-button.md

 ---
 layout: post
-title: Tooltip for button in React Button component | Syncfusion
+title: Tooltip for button in React Button Component | Syncfusion
-description: Learn here all about Tooltip for button in Syncfusion React Button component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Tooltip for button in Syncfusion React Button Component of Syncfusion Essential JS 2 and more.
 control: Tooltip for button
 platform: ej2-react
 documentation: ug